ros-industrial/ros2_canopen/canopen/sphinx/software-tests/ros2_control_system-test.rst

       ros2 topic echo /dynamic_joint_states

-2. Open a new terminal and echo data from the topic ``/node_1_controller/tpdo``.
+2. Open a new terminal and echo data from the topic ``/proxy_device_1/rpdo``.

    .. code-block:: bash

-      ros2 topic echo /node_1_controller/tpdo
+      ros2 topic echo /proxy_device_1/rpdo

-3. Open a new terminal reset the state of network management(NMT).
+3. Open a new terminal reset the state of nmt.

    .. code-block:: bash